saeed-sufi/travel-agency/README.md

 # travel-agency

 ## Workflow
-* First create your project folder and `git init`.
+* First create your project folder.
 Then create an empty repo on github.
 Then clone the github repo you are interested in on your computer.
 Then `git config` to tell git who is going to make changes to the cloned repo from now on.
 Then `git remote set-url` to tell git where you will be pushing the git repo from now on.
 Don't forget to make a `.gitignore` file in your project directory.
 Finally, `git push`.

 * You'll need npm for package management so npm init to make the package.json in project directory.
 If you already have a package.json with all the package items listed in it, just `npm install` to install all the listed packages.